enzoleo/aircraft/README.md

 sudo apt-get install build-essential
 ```

 Then simply execute `make` in your terminal and everything will be built automatically.
+To start the game, execute `make run` command in your terminal.
+Quite easy!